Accounting for R&D Tax Credits: Best Practices & Guidelines

 Required Disclosures under GAAP

-Companies must disclose information about the nature of the R&D tax credits, the financial statement effects, and the accounting methods used.
+Companies must disclose the nature of the R&D tax credits, the effects of the financial statements, and the accounting methods used.

 This includes detailed descriptions in the notes of financial statements about the credits recognized, amounts capitalized, and the periods in which these amounts will be realized.